Patriots notebook: Michel back at practice, Gilmore still missing

-FOXBOROUGH, Mass. — The Patriots’ running back stable is filling up again.
+FOXBOROUGH, Mass. — The New England Patriots’ running back stable is filling up again.

 Sony Michel returned to practice on Thursday afternoon at Gillette Stadium.
-The running back had been on both the injured reserve (quad) and COVID-19 reserve lists, but was back in action on Thursday.
+The running back had been on both the injured reserve (quad) and COVID-19 reserve lists.
 New England now has three weeks to add him to the active roster.

 There were still plenty of Patriots missing though.